 - Yeast: If using an instant yeast, your rise time will be a little shorter.
 Reference my Baking with Yeast Guide for answers to common yeast FAQs.

 - Leftover Oil: Do not pour used oil down the sink drain.
-Allow to cool, then pour into an empty container and discard in the trash or reuse it.
+Allow to cool, then pour into an empty container (a funnel is useful here) and discard in the trash or reuse it.

 - Adapted from Mark Bittman and Top Pot Doughnuts